 - Loss of keys to the wallet that bonded the node.

 - Theft by Engineers maintaining the node.

 Over the last few months, there have been several Thorchain bugs and vulnerabilities found so items 1 and 2 should not be underestimated.
 The Thorchain project appears to be in the early stages and does not have a large number of maintainers so we expect more issues to be encountered in the future.

 Sloppy engineering practices

-- The reason for changes to the code are often not explained in the GitLab issue, merge request or commit messages.
+- The reason for changes to the code is often not explained in the GitLab issue, merge request or commit messages.
 It can only be found in Discord but it is usually impossible to locate the relevant Discord conversation from the info in GitLab/git.
-This was pointed out here.

-- Bug fixes are sometimes rushed out which add new bugs or fail to resolve all issues.
-There then need to be additional rounds of bug fix releases.
-In the 6 days between June 29th and July 3rd there were 5 bug fix releases pushed out which each required node operators to immediately deploy the upgrade to their node to avoid incurring slashes.
+- Bug fixes are sometimes rushed out which adds new bugs or fails to resolve all issues.
+There then need to be additional rounds of bug-fix releases.
+In the 6 days between June 29th and July 3rd, there were 5 bug fix releases pushed out which each required node operators to immediately deploy the upgrade to their node to avoid incurring slashes.